 - Vaginal dryness,

-The most serious of all possible complications however will be the increased risk of developing Lymphoma, which is why regular medical care and follow up is essential for anyone who has been diagnosed with Sjogren’s Syndrome.
+The most serious of all possible complications, however, will be the increased risk of developing Lymphoma, which is why regular medical care and follow-up are essential for anyone who has been diagnosed with Sjogren’s Syndrome.

 Treatment options…

-May include the use of Hydroxychloroquine (Plaquenil), which is a medication most commonly used to treat malaria as well as Methotrexate (Trexall), which is commonly used to suppress one’s immune system.
+This may include the use of Hydroxychloroquine (Plaquenil), a medication most commonly used to treat malaria, and Methotrexate (Trexall), which is commonly used to suppress one’s immune system.

 First…